Bavaria honors boy for rescuing sister from burning car | DW | 29.05.2019

 At the Munich ceremony, Söder told those present: "Bavaria thanks its rescuers for their selfless acts.
 From schoolchildren to senior citizens, they are all role models of humanity and helpfulness."

-Buyukan was one of 43 people to be honored with the St. Christopher Medal at Wednesday's ceremony, a further 59 were awarded the Bavarian Rescuer's Medal.
+Buyukhan was one of 43 people to be honored with the St. Christopher Medal at Wednesday's ceremony; a further 59 were awarded the Bavarian Rescuer's Medal.

 Kenan Buyukhan is the youngest person to ever receive the St. Christopher Medal.